abdulbasit-25/BILAL-WEBSITE/WHATSADDED.md

 ## Notes

-This file reflects the current audit of the repo and intentionally avoids changing the app copy or source logic in [src/App.jsx](src/App.jsx).
-The goal is to track progress without altering the actual website content layer.
+This file reflects the current audit of the repo.
+The active app is [src/App.jsx](src/App.jsx); [src/App copy.jsx](src/App%20copy.jsx) remains unchanged as a reference copy.